chad-fisher/guides/source/cli/04_STATA.md

 Stata provides a range of materials, including video tutorials, webinars, and documentation.
 These resources cater to all levels, from beginners learning basic operations to advanced users exploring intricate functionalities.

 ✧ [UCLA Stata Tutorials](https://stats.oarc.ucla.edu/stata/)
-A comprehensive site from UCLA's Institute for Digital Research and Education, offering tutorials on fundamental and advanced Stata topics, examples, annotated outputs, and best practices.
+A comprehensive site from UCLA's Institute for Digital Research and Education offering tutorials on fundamental and advanced Stata topics, examples, annotated outputs, and best practices.

 ✧ [Economic Analysis with Stata](https://economic-analysis-with-stata.uni-goettingen.de/)
-A self-paced course from the University of Göttingen, featuring step-by-step materials, including slides and videos, to guide learners through various Stata functionalities.
+A self-paced course from the University of Göttingen featuring step-by-step materials, including slides and videos, to guide learners through various Stata functionalities.

 ✧ [LSE Stata Tutorials](https://www.lse.ac.uk/Methodology/Software-tutorials/Stata-tutorials)
 The London School of Economics offers tutorials focused on data manipulation, descriptive analyses, and inferential statistics, making it a valuable resource for users of all levels.